schibsted/spid-tech-docs/resources/articles/using-spid-as-a-payment-provider.md

 :body

 SPiD can be used as a payent provider in a few different ways.
-This page contains guides and working examples for three approaches, and it is recommended to get a rough overview of each approach before diving in.
+This page contains guides and working examples for two approaches, and it is recommended to get a rough overview of both approaches before diving in.

 ## Paylinks